 A&HE 5504: Research Paper: Teaching of English

-Before enrolling in A&HE 5504, students must have completed at least two research methods courses, have discovered an area or problem of interest that they wish to study for their 5504 project, and have familiarized themselves with some of the available research literature on the topic or problem they propose to investigate.
+Before enrolling in A&HE 5504, doctoral students must have passed their first certification examination and completed at least two research methods courses, have discovered an area or problem of interest that they wish to study for their 5504 project, and have familiarized themselves with some of the available research literature on the topic or problem they propose to investigate.
 The research paper completed in A&HE 5504 allows a doctoral student to demonstrate the capacity to complete independent research and produce a research paper at a level of sophistication that promises success in undertaking a doctoral research project and doctoral dissertation.
 The completed A&HE 5504 research paper must therefore be approved by two faculty members as qualifying the student to proceed to the next milestone in the doctoral program, the Certification Examinations.

 Certification examinations certify a student’s expertise in the seminal texts, research traditions, and theoretical perspectives that represent the history of English Education as an academic discipline and that inform research in the more specialized field of study defined by a student’s anticipated dissertation project.
 Doctoral students in English Education must pass two separate certification examinations.
-Examination 1 is a proctored three-hour written examination covering the history of English education with a focus on one of the major curricular strands within the discipline.
+Examination 1 is a take-home examination, seven days in duration, covering the history of English education with a focus on one of the major curricular strands within the discipline.
 Examination 2, covering a specialized disciplinary area related to the student’s dissertation topic, is a take-home written examination to be completed within a time frame (up to one semester) set by the student’s faculty advisor.
 The topics and texts to be covered by the two examinations and the examination questions are determined by each student’s advisor in consultation with the student who will be examined.
 All Certification Examinations are overseen by the Office of Doctoral Studies and are scheduled for administration on specified dates during the year, usually in October, February and June.
 Students must register for a Certification Exam at least one month before the examination will be administered.
 Students become eligible to register for Certification Examinations when their signed approval form for the 5504 Research Paper has been filed in the English Education Program office.